camunda/camunda-docs/optimize_versioned_docs/version-3.9.0/apis-clients/optimize-api/optimize-api-authorization.md

 ### How to obtain the access token for C8 SaaS (Cloud) usage

 You must obtain a token to use the Optimize API.
-When you create a Optimize [client](/guides/setup-client-connection-credentials.md), you get all the information needed to connect to Optimize.
+When you create an Optimize [client](https://docs.camunda.io/docs/guides/setup-client-connection-credentials/), you get all the information needed to connect to Optimize.

-See our guide on [building your own client](/apis-clients/build-your-own-client.md).
+See our guide on [building your own client](https://docs.camunda.io/docs/apis-clients/build-your-own-client/).

 The following settings are needed: